 For most people, this will discourage them before they ever even begin their journey.

-One of the biggest lessons that most people learn when approaching fitness is that moderation is key, and these tips will help you understand how to take a healthy approach at becoming healthy!
+One of the biggest lessons that most people learn when approaching fitness is that moderation is key, and these unique health and fitness tips will help you understand how to take a healthy approach at becoming healthy!

 Before beginning any time of training plan, it is best to understand the journey you have in front of you.